Common Japanese Words and Phrases Used in Aikido

 Ikkyo - Basic pin of the opponent's arm; first form

-Irimi - Step forward.
+Irimi - Enter, with a step or slide forward.
+"Entering (body)".
 One of the basic tai sabaki in aikido.
 Demonstration of Tai Sabaki

 Iriminage - Entering throw.
 Throw by sliding past uke's line of attack, letting uke's momentum pass.
 Demonstration of Iriminage